-11.9 CC Routing
+11.5 Routing CC and GPIO

-Routing the CC lines with an 8 mil trace will guarantee the needed current for supporting powered Type C cables through VCONN.
-For more information on VCONN please refer to the Type C specification.
-For capacitor GND pin use a 16 mil trace when possible.
-GPIO signals can be fanned out on the top layer with a 4 mil trace.
-The table below summarizes the minimum trace widths for these signals.
+Routing the CC lines with a 8-mil trace will ensure the needed current for supporting powered Type-C cables through VCONN.
+For more information on VCONN refer to the Type-C specification.
+For capacitor GND pin use a 16-mil trace if possible.

+Most of the GPIO signals can be fanned out on the top layer with a 4-mil trace.
+The PP_EXT1/2 GPIO control go through a via to be routed on another layer.